-Saturday, August 29 and Sunday August 30 from 10 AM to 4 PM.
+Saturday, August 28 from 10 AM to 4 PM.

-The York-Durham Heritage railway operates hourly excursions between Markham and Unionville.
+The York-Durham Heritage Railway has operated hourly excursions between Markham and Unionville in past years.
 Both stations were built by the Toronto & Nipissing Railway in 1871 and feature interpretive displays.